MHS-20/Cloud-Projects/aws/WordPressBlog/README.md

 WordPress is installed and configured throught the template.

-Many best practices are missing right now, for now it's just a simple example.
+Many best practices are missing, for now it's just a simple example.

 ![MISSING IMAGE](wordpress.drawio.png)